How to get Hot Water in a Van

 We planned to get everything connected by a Webasto dealer at the same time they installed our diesel heater.
-Our tank is part of the Isotemp range, owned by Webasto and designed for marine environments.
-Whilst these tanks are used a lot in camper vans they’re not officially endorsed for use in vans any more.
+These tanks are used a lot in camper vans, however, they’re not officially endorsed for use in vans any more.

 From what we can gather concern was raised by a customer in America that the vibrations experienced by a van when being driven could cause the internal heat exchange element to crack, thereby contaminating the water.
-This meant none of the Webasto dealers we spoke to were prepared to install the tank as it isn’t officially endorsed by Webasto.
-We never managed to ascertain if this ever actually happened.
-We concluded vibrations must also be present on a boat, so we decided the pay-off was worth the risk.
-So far, we have had no issues.
+This meant none of the Webasto dealers we spoke to were prepared to install the tank as it isn’t officially endorsed by Webasto for vans.

 Heating water with electricity